 Diluted EPS is also computed by dividing net profit by the weighted average number of common stocks subscribed and issued during the period.
-However, net profit attributable to common stocks and the weighted average number of common stocks outstanding that would be issued on conversion of all the dilutive potential common stocks into common stocks.
+However, net profit attributable to common stocks and the weighted average number of common stocks outstanding are adjusted to reflect the effects of all the dilutive potential common stocks into common stocks.